-Sex & Relationship Education is taught in all years as part of a developmental programme.
-Lessons help children understand their own bodies and the physical changes that are beginning to take place.
-The idea of reproduction is introduced by examining ways in which plants reproduce and comparing this to reproduction in animals and humans.
+A programme of personal, social and health education is provided for all classes.
+Sex education lessons are conducted with Year 6 children as part of their health education programme.
+These are planned to help the children understand their own bodies and the physical changes that are beginning to take place.
+The idea of reproduction is introduced by examining ways in which plants reproduce themselves and comparing reproduction in animals and humans.
 Discussions are also held with the children regarding their feelings, stories or myths they may have heard and also questions they have which they feel have been unanswered.
 The teachers' work is supported by a range of audio-visual aids which parents are invited to view each summer term.